lmfit/asteval/doc/basics.rst

 printing
 ===============

-For printing, asteval emulates Python's native :func:`print` function and :data:`print` statement (for python 2).
-That is, the behavior mimics the version of python used.
+For printing, asteval emulates Python's native :func:`print` function (for Python 3) and :data:`print` statement (for Python 2).
+That is, the behavior mimics the version of Python used.

 You can change where output is sent with the ``writer`` argument when creating the interpreter.
 By default, outputs are sent to